By Jatin Sukhija, Test Automation Consultant at Provar

 If you work in QA software testing, you’ve probably heard co-workers mention at least one of the following in planning meetings:

 “We need to accelerate our sprint schedule.
 That means we need to cut the number of days allocated for testing.”
 “We’re still working on fixing bugs from the last release.
 We don’t have time to start testing new features under development.”
-Or, “In-sprint testing sounds great in theory, but how can we really make that happen?”
+Or, “in-Sprint test automation sounds great in theory, but how can we make that happen?”

-As a testing engineer, I’ve helped many customers successfully implement in-sprint testing best practices and many have talked about facing the same challenges.
+As a testing engineer, I’ve helped many customers successfully implement in-sprint testing best practices, and many have discussed facing the same challenges.

 - Additional stress due to accelerated sprint timeframes

 - Frustration related to finding the right technology to support in-sprint automation

 - Lack of technical expertise to build the testing framework

 Identifying an in-Sprint Test Automation Strategy

 But it doesn’t have to be that way.
 Adopting in-sprint test automation best practices allows you to do what was once unthinkable.
 Develop new features AND create automated regression tests in parallel.

 To do just that, here are my top strategies that you can use to overcome in-sprint testing challenges and how Provar can help you implement in-sprint test automation within your organization.